zcericola/HTML-CSS-Practice-Problems/README.md

   * Open `step-1.css`.
   * Give the element with a class of `.main-top-section` a background property with a value pointing to the `Background.png` image inside the `img` folder.
 Like this `background: url("../img/Background.png") no-repeat`.
 First you set the background to `url()`.
 Then you used `..` to go up one directory, then `/img` to enter the `img` folder, then `/Background.png` to select the background image file.
 Then adding `no-repeat` to the back of the url will make the image not repeat.
 By default the image will repeat to cover the whole page.
-  * Next let's give the background image a property of `background-size` with a value of `cover`.
-Like this `background-size: cover`.
+  * Next let's give the background image a css size property to make it cover the page.
   * Looks great!
 On to the next step.
     * <details>